NIKOC-PEOPLES/nikoc-peoples.github.io/week2.md

 --
 On Tuesday 06/04/2024, I accomplished completing my CITI training and receiving my CITI certificate.
 --
-On Thursday 06/06/2024, Ms. Pendey, held a writing crash course, mashing together ideas for our project, advising and sharing new ways of thinking.
+On Thursday 06/06/2024, Dr. Pendey, held a writing crash course, mashing together ideas for our project, advising and sharing new ways of thinking.
 We came to great conclsuions and are eager to contniue with our progress.
 --
 On Friday 06/07/2024, my group and I composed a video, to document and give transpacarncy on our projects success.
 --